hideandzeek/cse15l-lab-reports/Lab Report 2 - Servers and SSH Keys.md

 ![Image](localls.png)
 ![Image](remotels.png)

-These two images show the pwd and ls outputs.
+These two images show the pwd and ls outputs from both the remote and local computers.
 The screenshots show the absolute path for the key.

 ![Image](nopassword.png)